How to prepare for Brexit

 - Understand the current right of free movement for EEA nationals under the Free Movement Directive.

-- Keep up to date with proposals made during the Brexit negotiations.
+- Keep up to date with the progress of the Brexit negotiations.

 - Carry out an audit of the workforce to establish which employees are EEA nationals in the UK or British nationals in the EEA.

 - Use employee data to assess the potential impact of Brexit on the workforce.

 - Identify potential skills gaps and labour shortages and plan how to address these.

 - Communicate with the workforce on the potential impact of Brexit and support available to employees.